MyBreast welcome the GMC Announcement regarding guidance surrounding cosmetic surgery standards

 The guidance makes clear the ethical obligations doctors have towards patients and the standards of care they need to provide.
 It highlights the need for a “cooling off period” before undergoing any kind of cosmetic surgery, also highlighted in Professor Sir Bruce Keogh’s report the ‘Think Over Before You Make Over’ campaign last year.

 Norman Waterhouse, Founding Surgeon of MyBreast and a campaigner for greater patient protection in the cosmetic surgery industry said following the announcement “choosing a plastic surgeon can be a difficult and confusing process.
 It is important to know what represents excellence in training and experience.
-Both BAAPS and BAPRAS stand for the very highest standard of care in UK plastic surgery.
-MyBreast works with BAAPS and BAPRAS surgeons to provide the very best in care and surgical expertise.
 We believe that this should be available to all and we strive to provide patients with affordable excellence.”

 So what does this new GMC Guidance in the Cosmetic Surgery Industry mean?